 Bacitracin and polymyxin B ophthalmic

-Brand name: AK-Poly-Bac, Polycin, Ocumycin, Polycin-B, Polytracin Ophthalmic, Polysporin Ophthalmic
+Brand names: AK-Poly-Bac, Polycin, Ocumycin, Polycin-B, Polytracin Ophthalmic, Polysporin Ophthalmic

 Drug class: Ophthalmic anti-infectives